-It all started with Marco Witschge, who had heard about the Beaver Lake Cree First Nation case through Kristin Casper, an attorney at Greenpeace.
+It started with Marco Witschge, who had heard about the Beaver Lake Cree First Nation case through Kristin Casper, an attorney at Greenpeace.

 Marco convinced RAVEN Trust that The Crowd Versus was the best partner for crowdfunding in Europe.
 When Andrea Palframan and I were introduced to one another, we clicked.
 We found a shared admiration for the work of Kumi Naidoo, a great activist; Mr. Naidoo is now on the Advisory Board of The Crowd Versus.

 It is an incredible honor to work with these valuable contributors.